 d.
-Telephone - For SSI communicated via telephone, the caller must ensure that the person receiving the SSI is a "covered person" with "a need to know."
+Telephone - Will be done carefully to prevent eavesdropping.
+Land lines in non-public locations are more secure that cellular telephones.
+For SSI communicated via telephone, the caller must ensure that the person receiving the SSI is a "covered person" with "a need to know."